pirovc/multitax/README.md

 species 0.11    3.07    3.63    2.71    2.12    2.39    5.03    80.94
 ```

 Alternatively, the translation can be also based solely on GTDB representatives (ith `representatives=True` param in `build_translation()` method.
-The conversion table in this scenario:
+The conversion table in this scenario give an 1-to-1 species translation:

 ```txt
         root    domain  phylum  class   order   family  genus   species